GIScience/gis-training-resource-center/content/Modul_8/en_qgis_remote_sensing_raster_theorie.md

 * Acount is needed for data download
 * Data search needs basic knowledge of geospatial data and remote sensing

-Online: **USGS LINK**
+You can acces the USGS Earth Explorer ([here](https://earthexplorer.usgs.gov)).

 ### ESA Earth Online
- Similar to the USGS earth explorer the data portal of the European space agency (ES)provides access to Earth observation data from various sattelites and derived datasets like climate change indicators or disaster monitoring products.
+ Similar to the USGS earth explorer the data portal of the European space agency (ESA) provides access to Earth observation data from various sattelites and derived datasets like climate change indicators or disaster monitoring products.
 <br><br>
  **Pros and Cons:**
 * Wide range of basic and processed remote sensing products